-Currently there are an estimated 3 billion people in poverty worldwide.
-Around 800 million people suffer from hunger and more than 750 million do not have access to clean drinking water.
+Billions of people live in poverty worldwide.
+Hundreds of millions suffer from hunger and do not have access to clean drinking water.
 As Christians God has commanded us to love our neighbor and to care for the poor.
 The overwhelming need is evident, but how do we approach such a monumental problem?

 Our first step is to trust in God.
 While the situation may seem hopeless, God is in control.
 He knows our most basic needs and provides for them (Matthew 6:25–34).
 He fights against evil and will one day bring an end to all the suffering on earth.